abs-sayem/stress_level_detection/README.md

     ![Emotion to Stress Level](images/emotion_to_stress.jpg)

 **Final Feature Dataset:**
-- I then apply one of the statistic methods `Anova F-Statistic` to check the importance of the feature.
+- I then apply one of the statistic methods `Anova F-Statistic` to check the importance of the features extracted before.

     **Anova Feature Importance**